U.S. Combined Heat and Power Systems Market

-The institutional segment in the U.S. combined heat and power system for data center market is expected to be the most attractive segment with respect to market share index and CAGR index.
+The institutional segment is expected to be the most attractive segment with respect to market share index and CAGR index.
 Colleges/universities, general government offices, military/national security, miscellaneous education, schools and space research and technology centers have been included in the institutional segment.
-Colleges/universities are estimated to account for a major revenue share in the institutional segment in the U.S combined heat and power system for data center market.
+Colleges/universities are estimated to account for a major revenue share in the institutional segment in the U.S combined heat and power system for data center market growth

 In terms of market attractive analysis, the institutional segment is expected to be rated close to 5.0 on the basis of attractiveness index over the forecast period.
 This indicates an inclination towards high growth high value during the period 2016 – 2024.

 - YANMAR America Corporation

 - Veolia Energy North America, LLC